Department of Psychology at Illinois State University

 Michael also indicated that "the Developmental Psychology graduate program at Illinois State provided an excellent foundation for my professional development, and introduced me to the wonderful world of research.

 Master's Degree, Developmental Psychology, 1996

-Jeff Mavros is the Assistant Director of the Annual Fund at Illinois Wesleyan University.
+Jeff Mavros is the Director of Admissions at Illinois State University.

 Jeff's favorite faculty members were Drs.
 Scott Jordan and Marla Reese-Weber.
 "Dr. Jordan stripped down learning to its most fundamental components, even making us question what it is to learn, and by which processes those entities do learn."
 According to Jeff, Dr. Reese-Weber facilitated "a spirit of debate between classmates in her seminar courses that made [the classes] memorable."